July is a wonderful month to enjoy watching butterflies in our gardens and local parks, fields and woods.

 With its delicate wing patterns in orange, red, black, yellow and blue, this delightful creature can be seen throughout the year in the UK.
 It overwinters as an adult and can often be found hibernating in garden sheds and garages.

-Partial to feeding on nectar from the wild marjoram in our garden, these large red, white and black butterflies are on the wing in the UK from spring until late autumn.
+Partial to feeding on nectar from the wild marjoram in our garden, this large red, white and black butterflies are on the wing in the UK from spring until late autumn.

 Their caterpillars also have a preference for nettles, so leaving a patch of nettles to grow in a sunny spot is a great way to support Red Admiral, Peacock, Small Tortoiseshell and Comma butterfly populations.